There are a lot of great advantages to having central heating with a gas boiler, but now and then, you are very likely to run across a problem.

 - An airlock or diaphragm is damaged.

-- There is a low level of water.
+- There’s a low level of water.

 - One of the motorised valves has broken.